 As kids, we would sometimes say, as a mean joke, “He’s so dumb, he forgot how to play!”
 We thought it was funny then—as 10 year olds.
 But it’s hardly a laughing matter, then or now.
 The worry today comes with the knowledge that more and more kids aren’t learning how to appreciate free play—the type without rules or structure.

+In the 1990s, researchers began to investigate Nature Deficit Disorder—the pattern of children becoming disconnected from the natural world by indoor play and supervised outdoor play—and to inform educators about related issues and concerns.
+Richard Louv’s 2005 book, Last Child in the Woods, opened eyes to the dangers inherent in the trend.
+I share the concern and alarm Louv expresses, and I couldn’t agree more with the conclusions reached in “Battling the Nature Deficit with Nature Play: An Interview with Richard Louv and Cheryl Charles” in the Fall 2011 issue of the American Journal of Play.
 Coming from a time and a place where nature play was just about the only kind available, I know firsthand the value of outdoor free play.
 While I looked forward to visits from Cousin Joe, who always brought a new board game for us to play, I woke up most days itching to head outdoors to begin a new adventure.
 I was lucky to live in the country where free play was easy to come by, although if I told you some of the things my friends and I did in the name of play, you’d probably have a fit.
 As an adult now, I would agree with you too.
 Some of the things my friends and I did were nutty, risky, or downright mischievous, but all this free-play activity occurred within a mile or two of our homes.
 We were always—well, almost always—home by dinner time.